OneDrive/onedrive-sdk-csharp/samples/OneDriveApiBrowser/readme.md

 ![OneDriveAPIBrowser sample](images/OneDriveAPIBrowser.PNG)

+### Sign-in to OneDrive Consumer
 When the OneDrive API Browser app opens, choose **File** | **Sign in to MSA** to sign in to a personal OneDrive account.
 Once you have signed in to your Microsoft account, a dialog will appear, asking for permissions to access OneDrive files.

 ![Let this app access your info](images/Permissions.PNG)

 Click **Yes**.

+### Sign-in to OneDrive for Business
+When the OneDrive API Browser app opens, choose **File** | **Sign in to AAD** to sign in to a business OneDrive account.
+Once you have signed in to your Azure Active Directory account, a dialog will appear, asking for the permissions configured for the application ID in the Azure Active Directory portal.

+Click **Yes**.

+### After sign-in

 Your OneDrive items will appear on the left pane, with each item represented by a thumbnail.
 On the right pane, the selected item's properties are displayed.
 You can choose how the item properties are displayed, whether its JSON or Tree View.